alovatt83/ReadMe-Generator/generatedReadMe/README.md

 <br />
 Email me with any questions: allenlovatt@gmail.com<br /><br />

-This ReadDMe Generator Was Made by [ADL Software Solutions](https://github.com/alovat83/readme-generator)
+This ReadMe Generator Was Made by [ADL Software Solutions](https://github.com/alovat83/readme-generator)